Length of agreement

 Community service leave

 Employees will be entitled to leave to undertake community service activities, such as voluntary emergency service activities.
 There is no limit on the amount of leave under this entitlement.

-Paid miscellaneous leave can be approved by the employing Member for purposes previously agreed by the Minister and set out in the Guideline.
+Paid miscellaneous leave can be approved by the employing Member for purposes previously agreed by the Minister or in accordance with arrangements approved by the Minister.
 Paid miscellaneous leave for other purposes may be granted with MaPS approval.